jwarz/data-scientists-tools/cleaning_data_in_r/readme.md

     ## #   cleanliness <chr>, safety <chr>, satisfaction <chr>, phone <chr>,
     ## #   dest_size_trimmed <chr>, cleanliness_lower <chr>

+Delightful detection!
+Now that you’ve identified the inconsistencies in the `phone` column, it’s time to remove unnecessary characters to make the follow-up survey go as smoothly as possible.

 ## Correcting inconsistent text data

 ### Replacing and removing